AmazingBooks/Women-s-Strength-Training-Anatomy/README.md

 ![Machine Curl Example](https://raw.githubusercontent.com/AmazingBooks/Women-s-Strength-Training-Anatomy/master/images/machine-curl.png)

 **Leg Curl Variations**
- 1. Dumbbell Variations
-Holding a dumbbell between your feet renders the exercise much more productive.
+Dumbbell Variations - Holding a dumbbell between your feet renders the exercise much more productive.
 An incline bench is even more effective as shown below:

 ![Dumbell Leg Curl](https://raw.githubusercontent.com/AmazingBooks/Women-s-Strength-Training-Anatomy/master/images/dumbell-legCurl.png)

-**Seated Leg Curl**
+## 3. Seated Leg Curl
 The seated leg curl belongs in the isolated, single-joint exercise categorybecause only the knee joints are mobilized.
 As a result, it recruits only the hamstrings and part of the calves.

 ###### How to Do It